silentorb/marloth-story/books/fairytale/part3.md

 something lying on the ground beside the boy.
 It was a book.
 Without anyone noticing, the doctor took the object and tucked it into his coat.

-A stretcher was soon brought and before long, James was being carried out of the yard and onto the street.
+A stretcher was soon brought forward.
+Before long, James was being carried out of the yard and onto the street.
 In the middle of the street was a carriage with two men standing beside it.
 The stretcher, Doctor Hurley, and one other man somehow were squeezed into the carriage.
 As the